karayabin/universe-snapshot/universe/Ling/Light_UserDatabase/doc/api/Ling/Light_UserDatabase/Api/Generated/Classes/UserGroupHasPluginOptionApi/getUserGroupHasPluginOptionByUserGroupIdAndPluginOptionId.md

-Returns the userGroupHasPluginOption row identified by the given user_group_id and plugin_option_id.
+Returns the user group has plugin option row identified by the given user_group_id and plugin_option_id.

 If the row is not found, this method's return depends on the throwNotFoundEx flag:
 - if true, the method throws an exception